Letting to students can be an excellent option for landlords. You can be sure of high demand and longer rental periods, resulting in high yields.

 Student tenants will expect the property to be fully furnished.
 Here’s a tick list for landlords who want to let to students:

 You are likely to be letting to sharing occupants (ie. not a family group) so you will need to comply with rules around Houses in Multiple Occupations (HMOs).
-You can read more about HMO rules here.
+Read more about HMO rules.

 Whether you just want us to help you find the student tenants, or you’d like us to manage the whole let, we’re ready to help you.
 Because we have expertise in both residential sales and lettings, we can even advise you on the best properties to purchase if you’re taking the first steps into student lets.